rasika2012/openchoreo/docs/proposals/0245_introduce-build-plane.md

 1. Each Component is linked to a single `BuildPlane`.
 2. An organization may have multiple `BuildPlanes`, but must define one as the default.
-    - Projects or future sub-organization features can override this default.
+   - Future enhancements (e.g., project-level overrides) can customize this default.
-3. All container registries listed in the `BuildPlane` are used for image pushing — even if not all are linked to the current component.
+3. All container registries listed in the `BuildPlane` are used for image pushing.
+   - Even if not all registries are linked to the component being built.

-> **Initial Limitation**: Only one `BuildPlane` per organization will be supported at launch.
-Multi-`BuildPlane` support will be added in future phases.
+> **Initial Limitation**: Only one BuildPlane per organization is supported in the initial implementation.
+Multi-BuildPlane feature will be introduced in future phases.

 ---

-### CRDs
+### CRDs Definitions

 #### BuildPlane